 Living with food allergies and eczema has become quite normal for our family.
-Our son, Morgan, is now almost 15 years old and has lived with food allergies his entire life, however his eczema is our ongoing battle.
+Our son, Morgan, is now in college and has lived with food allergies his entire life; however, his eczema is an ongoing battle.

 From his first few months, Morgan had severe, weeping eczema across his body.
 It was everywhere – behind his knees, on his hands and feet, and even behind his earlobes.
 His skin was constantly infected, and I coated him with lotions and over the counter steroid creams to not much avail.

 Morgan’s eczema was helped by using Eucerin® lotion in the paste form, and by sparingly using Elocon® lotion (a steroid) when he was an infant.
 The Eucerin® is almost the consistency of lard.
 Wal-Mart sells a generic brand of this that costs about 1/2 the amount of Eucerin®, and we’ve found it to be equally as good.
 We slathered it on him every night.
 When he was a baby, we applied it every time we changed his diaper.
 The Elocon® lotion is a steroid cream, so we tried to use it only when his eczema got very severe.

 The eczema moved around his body as he grew older, but it has never entirely disappeared.
 For a while, he had one finger that regularly sported an eczema spot if he ate any food with food dyes!
 The front of his ankles continue to have eczema spots, which are worse in the summer time.
 Probably from contact with grass.